 Sydney was the fun police.
-If ever a fellow canine were enjoying itself too much, she would swoop in and put a stop to it.
+If ever another mutt were enjoying itself too much, she would swoop in and put a stop to it.
 One of my many nicknames for her was Sydvicious.

-Sydney did not reserve her aggression for her fellow canines.
-She bit numerous humans as well, including my late, elderly mother (who was very much alive at the time of the bite) and, once, a jogger’s prominent left ass cheek, mid-stride.
+Sydney did not reserve aggression for fellow canines.
+She bit numerous humans as well, including my late, elderly mother (who was very much alive at the time) and, once, a jogger’s prominent left ass cheek, mid-stride.

-“Bite” is a strong word — Sydney was a shepherd; she had a herding instinct.
-Nothing and no one could move in our house without Sydney attempting to corral it using sharp nips at the heels.
+“Bite” is a strong word — Sydney was a shepherd, she had a herding instinct.
+Nothing and no one could move in our house without Syd’s attempts to corral it via sharp nips at the heels.
 She terrorized five successive roommates, all meek and quiet females.
 (Proving she was no woman-hater, Sydney once barred an HVAC man in my very small laundry room and refused to let him move.
-I drove home from work to free him.)
+I left work to free him.)

 It wasn’t biting in the best sense of the word.
 She never clamped down — she snapped, her way of letting you know she was displeased with whatever was happening.

-When I took her home this year to my dad’s house, my nephews were deeply disappointed.
+When I took her with me to my dad’s house, my nephews were deeply disappointed.
 They love dogs, but Sydney did not want to be pet.
 She did not want to play.
 She wanted two things: Your food, and to be left alone.